BilkentCrypto/per-capita-superhack/README.md

 In order to join an offering, a participant needs to stake X amount of ETH, and provide a ZK-proof and nullifierHash for Proof of Humanity in the Worldcoin protocol.
 In this part, Hyperlane Queries API is used to query the Worldcoin contract in the Goerli Testnet to verify the proof, and nullifierHash is stored to prevent participants from joining more than once for an offering.

-Because Zora is not supported by Hyperlane, a custom Hyperlane network (relayer & validator) was deployed for Zora -> Goerli communication lane by the PerCapita team.
+Because Zora is not supported by Hyperlane, custom Hyperlane operators (relayer & validator) were deployed for the Zora -> Goerli communication lane by the PerCapita team.

 In the PerCapita website, OpenSea API is used to demonstrate the NFTs to the users, and collection owners for a better UI and UX.